 Physical side effects treated with acupuncture include pain, muscle tension, neuropathy, dry mouth, headache, musculoskeletal problems, fatigue, anxiety, depression, insomnia, stress, lack of appetite, nausea, diarrhea, constipation, weight gain and loss, swelling, hot flashes, and surgery-related arm and leg lymphedema.

 Enjoy the benefits of acupuncture at a lower cost by enrolling in a small group session.
 You will be among a maximum of six people treated by one of Integrative Medicine’s senior acupuncturists.
-Sessions are now also available at the Brooklyn Infusion Center.
 One private session with one of Integrative Medicine’s acupuncturists is required prior to joining a Community session.

 Individual first session, $125

 Well-Being Passport* (ten sessions), $900